 Homemade Crystal Geodes

 I can’t believe how beautiful these homemade crystal geodes are!
 My kids are going to love making these.
 Feels Like Home has an ingenious tutorial for growing these crystal geodes.
 Although it takes a bit of preparation, this is an awesome activity if you have a free afternoon with your kids and need a little entertaining!
+This is one of my favorite science projects for kids!

 I get a kick out of these colorful frozen hands!
 With just salt, water, gloves, and a freezer, your family can make some impressive silly hands!
 You’ll need to freeze these fingers overnight, but the result is so worth it.
 Thank Happy Hooligans for coming up with such an innovative idea!
 I’m going to try my “hand” at this project soon. 😉